-Across both these bias cases we see single strategy consideration clearly overstates the role of the individual strategy and understates the contribution of the total portfolio.
-Such findings also occurred during the recent EMF Non-CO2 study where consideration of non-CO2 mitigation strategies were found to substantially increase total mitigation potential.
-This argues that if possible in integrated assessment a wide portfolio responsible of AF and other responses should be considered and leads to Insight 4 - Omitting consideration of select strategies can overstate the importance of the remaining strategies
+Across both of these bias cases we see single strategy consideration clearly overstates the role of the individual strategy.
+A comparison of the single versus multiple strategy results also shows omitting strategies diminishes the estimate of total AF mitigation potential.
+Such findings also occurred during the recent EMF non-CO2 study where consideration of non-CO2 mitigation strategies were found to substantially increase total mitigation potential.
+This argues that if possible in integrated assessment a wide portfolio responsible of AF and other responses should be considered and leads to

-The data in figure 3 also show that one should not rely on purely technical or even localized strategy by strategy evaluations of GHG mitigation possibilities.
+Insight 4 - Omitting consideration of select strategies can overstate the importance of the remaining strategies and understate total mitigative potential.
+The data in figure 3 also show that one should not rely on purely technical or even localized strategy by strategy evaluations of GHGE mitigation possibilities.
 Factors such as the competition for resources, as well as market forces and other economic considerations may, when considered, make substantial changes in the basic nature of the mitigation supply curve.
-This implies, for example, that it may be valuable to do a more comprehensive non-CO2 study to generate better data on which integrated assessment can rely as those that were used in the recently completed EMF study were largely based on regional case by case studies of individual strategies and leads to Insight 5 --

-Appraisals of the importance of strategies should depend on economic consideration of resource substitution possibilities, costs, economies of scale up and local suitability.
+This implies, for example, that it may be valuable to do a more comprehensive non-CO2 study to generate better data on which integrated assessment can rely.
+It is our impression that the data used in the recently completed EMF study were largely based on regional case by case studies of individual strategies and leads to Insight 5-Appraisals of the importance of strategies should depend on economic consideration of resource substitution possibilities, costs, economies of scale up and local suitability.